About

 The Course and Program Catalogue has the complete and official listing of required classes and their descriptions for this program.

-SOC 430: Sociology of Science and Knowledge
+SOC 238: Sociology of Health Illness and Health Care

 Study abroad